 PE & Games

 A level Physical Education is offered to students in the Upper School and is well-suited to those who wish to pursue the academic as well as the practical aspects of PE.
 The course allows pupils to explore their own performances in greater depth through video analysis and challenges them to apply psychological and physiological performance theory to optimise their performance in their chosen field.
-The course also encourages students to consider the far reaching impacts of sport on society.

 Regardless of their starting point, we hope that every girl and boy leaves Alleyn’s with the confidence and inclination to pursue a healthy relationship with physical activity.
-We hope they recognise all of the mental and physical benefits this brings and are engaged and confident enough to continue their sporting journey and seek out further challenges beyond their time at school.
+We hope they recognise all of the mental and physical health benefits this brings and are engaged and confident enough to continue their sporting journey and seek out further challenges beyond their time at school.

 "There are so many opportunities at Alleyn’s.
 I’ve been encouraged to try a bit of everything this year and find out what activities suit me.
 I’ve been doing Water Polo since Year 7 and this year our team won the girls’ U13 National Finals AND the mixed team National Finals.
 I’m really proud of us, particularly as we were sometimes the only mixed team competing against all boys.
 It just shows what you can do if you practice hard and have a good team spirit.
 I also play girls’ cricket and girls’ football which I like because you get the opportunity to mix with players from other years.
 There are lots of opportunities to play competitively against other schools, but also we do a lot of sport for fun, such as inter-form softball or rounders.
 This year I’ve been doing discus in athletics, which is something I’ve never tried before.
 I’ve discovered I’m quite good at it – which has been a nice surprise!"